US Ends .com

 But this website will never be "finished"!

-I have an ongoing request for submissions, because some of the photos really aren't that great, and even good photographs eventually become outdated due to changes: (signs get replaced, highways get rerouted, numbers get changed, etc.) So read this page for answers to the questions: what, where, and how to photograph, and how to get your photos and/or information posted on these pages...
+The request for submissions is ongoing, because some of the photos really aren't that great, and even good photographs eventually become outdated due to changes: (signs get replaced, highways get rerouted, numbers get changed, etc.) So read this page for answers to the questions: what, where, and how to photograph, and how to get your photos and/or information posted on these pages...

 My rationale for doing these pages...

 US highways are not the same as interstate highways.
 If you're looking for endpoints of interstates, try this page at aaroads.com.
 If you want endpoints of state highways, check this index at state-ends.com.

 |"Main" (or "parent") US highways (those with 1- or 2-digit numbers) are highlighted in blue, and are listed numerically.|

 |"Branches" of main highways (3-digit numbers) are highlighted in light blue - and are listed under their 1- or 2-digit "parent" highway.
 If you are looking for a particular 3-digit US highway, but don't know its "parent" - just take the last two digits.
 For example, the last two digits in US 401 are "01" - so its "parent" highway is US 1.
 There are a few exceptions: some 3dus routes are not branches of the parent routes that are implied by their numbers (see "violations" below).
 However, for the sake of simplifying navigation of this website, all 3dus routes are listed under their implied parent route.|

 |A yellow highlight indicates a historic US "main" route which has been completely decommissioned.|

 |A light yellow highlight indicates a historic US "branch" route which has been completely decommissioned.|